Ben Goddard: Career and accomplishments

 He was president of the International Association of Political Consultants, and was a featured columnist in The Hill newspaper, providing reviews and comments on campaign messages and strategies.

 Notable Goddard campaigns include Harry & Louise, the Pacific Life Whales, and Prop 187 in California.
 According to the Goddard Gunster website, Goddard has received dozens of awards for creativity, including a television Emmy, and his commercials are part of the Smithsonian Institution permanent collection.

 In the 1970s and 1980s Goddard served as a media consultant to candidates for state and national office including Jimmy Carter, Gary Hart, Mo Udall and Bruce Babbitt.

-In addition to his work in the United States, Goddard also created the first political advertising in the Soviet Union to preserve Boris Yeltsin's free-market reforms.
+In addition to his work in the United States, Goddard also created the first political advertising in Russia to preserve Boris Yeltsin's free-market reforms.

 Goddard married Louise Caire Clark, the actress who played Louise in his Harry & Louise ad campaign.
 He died on June 15, 2018, following "years of challenging and debilitating medical issues".